Louis-Emmanuel Corvetto

 Louis-Emmanuel Corvetto (12 July 1756 – 21 May 1821) was a Genoese lawyer who supported the French Revolution, became a leading politician under the First French Empire and was a successful Minister of Finance at the start of the Bourbon Restoration.

 Early years

-Luigi Emanuele Corvetto was born in Genoa, Italy, on 12 July 1756.
+Luigi Emanuele Corvetto was born in Genoa, Republic of Genoa, on 12 July 1756.

 His family originated in Nervi, 10 km east of Genoa.

 He was the oldest son of Luigi Corvetto and Maddalena Turpia.
 His father was a professor of civil architecture in Genoa and his mother was from a family of merchants doing business in Amsterdam.
 At the age of eleven he entered the church school at Genoa, where he did well in classical studies and showing a strong taste for literature.

 He then studied law, specializing in commercial and maritime law.
 He spoke excellent French.

 In 1788 Corvetto married Anna Schiaffino in Geneo, from a well-known trading family.
 Of their children, two daughters survived and married.